binbashar/le-ref-architecture-doc/docs/try-leverage/security-and-shared-accounts.md

 ```

 ## Next steps
-You have now a fully deployed landing zone configuration for the Leverage Reference Architecture for AWS, with its three accounts `management`, `security` and `shared` ready to be used.
+You have now a fully deployed landing zone configuration for the Leverage Reference Architecture for AWS, with its three accounts management, security and shared ready to be used.

-Next, you are going to tackle de last steps configuring the credentials for a user to interact with your Leverage project securely.
+Next, you are going to tackle de last steps.